Optimizing Energy-Harvesting Hybrid VLC/RF Networks with Random Receiver Orientation: Numerical Results

-To study the effect of RF frequency, Fig.~\ref{fig:random_locations5G} depicts the performance of system under consideration with $f_{\textrm{c}} = 5$~GHz when the user node distance follows ${d_{\textrm{u}}} \sim \mathcal{U}\left[ {4, 8} \right]$ and the relay location varies as $d_{\textrm{r}} \in \{0, 2\}$~m.
-Comparing Fig.~\ref{fig:rate_random_5G} and Fig.~\ref{fig:rate_random_2G} shows that the optimal data rate decreases as the RF frequency increases.
-According to~\eqref{eq:8}, as RF frequency increases the effect of path loss becomes more pronounced.
-To further investigate the behavior of the optimization problems, the optimal DC bias and the time duration assigned for the VLC link are plotted in Fig.~\ref{fig:Ib_random_5G} and Fig.~\ref{fig:T_random_5G}, respectively.
-For Case 1 and Case 2, the optimal DC bias decreases as the relay distance (i.e., $d_{\textrm{r}}$) increases which leads to a decrease in the VLC data rate.
-Comparing Fig.~\ref{fig:T_random_5G} and Fig.~\ref{fig:T_random_2G} indicates that the optimal time duration for VLC transmission increases as the RF frequency increases.
+To study the effect of RF frequency, Fig.~\ref{fig:random_locations5G} presents the system performance for an RF carrier frequency of $f_{\textrm{c}} = 5$~GHz, assuming that the user node distance follows ${d_{\textrm{u}}} \sim \mathcal{U}[4, 8]$~m, and the relay location varies as $d_{\textrm{r}} \in \{0, 2\}$~m.
+A comparison between Fig.~\ref{fig:rate_random_2G} and Fig.~\ref{fig:rate_random_5G} reveals that the optimal data rate decreases as the RF frequency increases.
+This behavior is expected, as the higher RF frequency leads to increased path loss, as described by~\eqref{eq:8}.
+To further understand the behavior of the optimization, Figs.~\ref{fig:Ib_random_5G} and~\ref{fig:T_random_5G} illustrate the optimal DC bias and the optimal time allocation for the VLC transmission, respectively.
+As shown in Fig.~\ref{fig:Ib_random_5G}, except for Case 4, the optimal DC bias decreases as the relay distance ($d_{\textrm{r}}$) increases, which results in an increase in the VLC link data rate.
+For Case 4, increasing the DC bias leads to greater energy harvesting during VLC transmission to compensate for the fact that the relay does not harvest energy during RF transmission.
+Comparing Figs.~\ref{fig:T_random_2G} and~\ref{fig:T_random_5G}, we observe that the time allocated to VLC transmission significantly increases as the carrier frequency increases to mitigate the higher path loss at 5~GHz to some extent.
+In particular, this has two key effects: 1) It increases the harvested energy during VLC transmission, and 2) It reduces the RF transmission time, thereby increasing the RF link power.